Browse by Medical Category

-Historically a working-class, Irish-Catholic community and geographically isolated from other Boston neighborhoods, Charlestown’s population has become more ethnically and racially diverse in the last 20 years.
-Simultaneously, a more affluent population began moving into Charlestown.
-Startling substance abuse statistics and their consequences ultimately brought this diverse community together around the common goal of reducing substance abuse and building a healthier community.
+Geographically isolated and tightly knit, Charlestown is comprised of some of the wealthiest and poorest residents in the city of Boston.
+Historically a working-class, Irish-Catholic community, Charlestown’s population has become more ethnically and racially diverse in the last twenty years.
+Startling substance use statistics and their consequences ultimately brought this diverse community together around the common goal of reducing substance use and building a healthier community.